karlesleith/CrossbowVR/README.md

 ## Conclusions & Recommendations

 Developing a game always has a playful component.
-By doing something be love we have enjoyed this project thoroughly, and we polished it so the mechanichs are intuitive and well designed to allow users to engage quickly with the game loop.
-We further improved our knowledge on C#, and the usage of Unity's built in AI by using Agents and Navigation Meshes.
+By doing something be love we have enjoyed this project thoroughly, and we polished it so the mechanichs are intuitive and well designed allowing users to engage quickly with the game loop.
+We further improved our knowledge on C#, and the usage of Unity's built-in AI by using Agents and Navigation Meshes.
 The google cardboard SDK can be tricky to use but once we got down to it we managed to fully implement it in our game to a successful extent.

 ## Authors